MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/tips-to-pass-app-validation.md

 You must avoid the following issues that occur in 20% of apps that are rejected during app review:

-* No test instructions or credentials to test the app.
+* No Test instructions or credentials to test the app.

-* Provide only one test account when there's a dependency with two test accounts to test collaboration scenarios.
+* Only one test account provided when there's a dependency with two test accounts to test collaboration scenarios.

-* Provide only one test account when there's a dependency on two test accounts to test collaboration scenarios.

 * The provided test instructions and credentials aren't sufficient to complete app functional testing.